alpi is published by Satoshi Ltd., whose three load-bearing principles for this document are:

 alpi's multi-profile CLI makes this ergonomic:

 alpi— your main interactive dev profile.
 Sandbox off.
-Full access to your usual tooling.alpi -p watchdog— the profile whose service runs your Telegram / scheduler.
+Full access to your usual tooling.alpi -p watchdog— the profile whose service runs your scheduler.
 Sandbox on.
 Denies~/.ssh, writes outsideworkspace, network (unless you opt in).

 Each profile has its own ~/.alpi/profiles/<name>/config.yaml, so the sandbox flag is set independently.